nataliakrik/openGL/readme.md

 framebuffer size callback:

-	Adjusts the viewport when the window is resized to make sure objects appear correclty with the new width and height.
+	Adjusts the viewport when the window is resized to make sure objects appear correctly with the new width and height.

 processInput: